Scarsdale, New York: Education

 The French-American School of New York (FASNY) has its preschool campus in Scarsdale.

 The Roman Catholic Archdiocese of New York operates Catholic schools in Westchester County.

 Media

-The Scarsdale Inquirer, a weekly newspaper, reports on local issues.
-The newspaper began publishing in 1901.
-Scarsdale10583.com also provides extensive weekly news coverage.
+The Scarsdale Inquirer, a form weekly newspaper that reported on local issues, began publishing in 1901.
+However, due to financial difficulties, the Inquirer released its last article on January 19, 2024.
+Scarsdale 10583, an online blog run by Scarsdale resident Joanne Wallenstein, provides weekly news coverage of local events.

 Scarsdale is served by three PEG (Public, Educational, Government) cable television stations: Scarsdale Public Television (SPTV) on channels 42 and 76, Scarsdale Government Television on channels 43 and 75, and Scarsdale Public Schools (SPS) TV on channels 27 and 77.

 Infrastructure

 Transportation

 Metro-North Railroad stops at the Scarsdale station.
 Scarsdale is served by the Bee-Line Bus System.

 Fire department

 Full-time fire and rescue protection is provided by both professional and volunteer firefighters of the Scarsdale Fire Department.

 There are three fire stations strategically located within the Village.
 The Fire Department's Headquarters is located at 50 Tompkins Road.
 Fire Station No. 1 is located on the corner of Popham and Post Roads next to Village Hall.
 Fire Station No. 3 is located at 56 Crossway.

 The Fire Department was founded in 1893, with the first station being located on Sprague Road.